jorgebucaran/hyperapp/README.md

 })
 ```

-If HTML tags in your JavaScript sounds appealing, here's the same code with JSX.
+If HTML tags in your JavaScript sounds appealing, here's the same code using JSX.
 It requires a build step, but JSX tends to look like regular HTML, which can be a win for you or your team.
 We'll be using JSX for the rest of this document, but you can choose whatever works for you.
 Check out [`@hyperapp/html`] for an official alternative.

 ```jsx
 import { h, app } from "hyperapp"